jalada/yappconfig/README.md

       config.auto_reload = false # Defaults to true.
     end

-## Sample configuration file
+## Sample configuration files

 AppConfig supports single stage and multi-stage files.
 In Rails it will expect a multi-stage file where the stages correspond with your Rails environment variable.
 It will also expect the configuration file to be in `config/config.yml` in the root of your application.

 ### Single stage example